A Doll's House: Act Three

 Kristine tells Krogstad that she only married her husband because she had no other means to support her sick mother and young siblings and that she has returned to offer him her love again.
 She believes that he would not have stooped to unethical behavior if he had not been devastated by her abandonment and in dire financial straits.
 Krogstad changes his mind and offers to take back his letter to Torvald.
 Kristine, however, decides that Torvald should know the truth for the sake of his and Nora's marriage.

-After Torvald literally drags Nora home from the party, Rank follows them.
-They chat for a while, with Dr. Rank conveying obliquely to Nora that this is a final goodbye, as he has determined that his death is near.
-Dr. Rank leaves, and Torvald retrieves his letters.
+Torvald drags Nora home from the party, and Rank departs, conveying obliquely to Nora that this is a final goodbye, as he has determined that his death is near.
+Torvald retrieves his letters.
 As he reads them, Nora prepares to run away for good, but Torvald confronts her with Krogstad's letter.
 Enraged, he declares that she is now completely in Krogstad's power; she must yield to Krogstad's demands and keep quiet about the whole affair.
 He berates Nora, calling her a dishonest and immoral woman and telling her that she is unfit to raise their children.
 He says that from now on their marriage will be only a matter of appearances.

 A maid enters, delivering a letter from Krogstad to Nora, which Torvald demands to read himself.
 Torvald then exults that he is saved, as Krogstad has returned the incriminating bond, which Torvald immediately burns along with Krogstad's letters.
 He takes back his harsh words to his wife and tells her that he forgives her.
-Nora realizes that her husband is not the strong and gallant man she thought he was and that he truly loves himself more than he does Nora.
+Nora realizes that her husband is not the strong and gallant man she thought he was, who would protect and defend her, and that he truly loves himself more than he does Nora.

-Torvald explains that, when a man has forgiven his wife, it makes him love her all the more since it reminds him that she is totally dependent on him, like a child.
+Torvald remarks when a man has forgiven his wife it makes him love her all the more since it reminds him that she is totally dependent on him, like a child.
 He preserves his peace of mind by thinking of the incident as a mere mistake that she made owing to her foolishness, one of her most endearing feminine traits.

 Torvald, this is a settling of accounts. // In all these eight years [...], we have never exchanged a word on any serious subject.